Dawson City: Tourism

 There are eight National Historic Sites of Canada located in Dawson, including the "Dawson Historical Complex", a National Historic Site encompassing the historic core of the town.

 The Downtown Hotel at Second Avenue and Queen Street has garnered media attention for its unusual Sourtoe Cocktail, which features a real mummified human toe.
 The hotel and the toe received increased attention in June 2017 after the toe was stolen; it was soon returned to the hotel by mail along with a written apology.

 Bonanza Creek has two National Historic Sites; the Discovery Claim and the Dredge No. 4.

-Tr'ochëk is the site of a traditional Han fishing camp on the flats at the confluence of the Klondike River and Yukon River.
+Tr'ochëk is the site of a traditional Hän fishing camp on the flats at the confluence of the Klondike River and Yukon River.
 The site is owned and managed by the Tr’ondëk Hwëch’in First Nation.
 In addition to the fishing camp remains, the site includes traditional plant harvesting areas and lookout points.

 Diamond Tooth Gertie's Gambling Hall puts on nightly vaudeville shows during tourist season, from May to September.